The Internet

 people's mail are called mail servers; and the ones that hold Web pages

 are Web servers.
-There are something like 20 million servers on the
+There are tens of millions of servers on the

 Internet.